 During other aspects of the curriculum, where there is respect and appreciation for different rules – in a sports lesson, for example.

-They are reinforced and modelled by RP Reps and House Captains who can lose their positions if they are unable to set a positive example to their peers.
+They are reinforced and modeled by RP Reps and House Captains who can lose their positions if they are unable to set a positive example to their peers.

-Children who are particularly good role models and highlight the ethos of school in their actions receive Carr Manor post cards in which the Headteacher recognises their huge contribution to the school.
+Children who are particularly good role models and highlight the ethos of school in their actions receive Manor Wood post cards in which the Headteacher recognises their huge contribution to the school.

 In addition to the above, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example: